-The original survey was redesigned and sent to the PAs who had participated in the previous surveys.
+A redesigned survey was sent to the PAs who had participated in the previous surveys.
 The new survey included questions about work history, practice settings, supervision and autonomy, job satisfaction, and future plans including retirement.
 Of the 323 individuals who responded to this survey, 236 were still practicing as PAs.

 Initial comparisons of the PA's responses in 1978 with those in 2000 as reported by the investigator include the following: